SOUTH FLORIDA

 Niurka Castaneda is a U.S. Army veteran, filmmaker, and entrepreneur.
 She is the founder of AMOR Umbrella, a mission-driven media company

 dedicated to storytelling that restores hope—particularly within the veteran and underserved communities.
 Niurka also serves as Editor-in-Chief of Umbrella Splash Magazine and hosts the Umbrellas of Hope TV show.
 As contest director, she’s looking for stories with heart, originality, and emotional resonance—stories that leave the reader with something to hold onto long after the final line.
-Winners will be announced at the monthly meetings and will receive a certificate.

 First place winners can also claim reimbursement from SFWA for up to $25 towards entering that winning entry in a national contest of the author’s choosing but must make this claim within 60 days of winning.
 For this reason, we publish only the titles and the winners’ names, but not the winning entries themselves, in the Author’s Voice, to preserve a work’s “unpublished” status and allow the member to submit it elsewhere for publication.

-Prompt/Theme for November:
+Prompt/Theme for June:

 Prompt ideas to spark creativity: